-We’ll start with arguably the most important component of the guitar concerning playability, the fretboard.
+We’ll start with arguably the most important, the fretboard.

 How to clean an acoustic guitar’s fretboard

-Chances are, especially when dealing with acoustic guitars, that your fretboard will be made from either Rosewood or Ebony, along with your bridge.
+Chances are, especially when dealing with acoustic guitars, that your fretboard will be constructed from Rosewood or Ebony, along with your bridge.

-If this is the case, the timber will be untreated e.g. there isn’t a protective finish applied, and as a result dirt, sweat and grime can build up over time resulting in damage (more on this shortly).
+If this is the case, the timber will be unsealed e.g. there isn’t a protective finish applied, and as a result dirt, sweat and grime can build up and cause damage.

-If your guitar’s fretboard is made from maple, it will be sealed with a protective finish and therefore will not be as susceptible to drying out, however, it will still benefit from a clean, to improve playability.
+Alternatively, if your guitar’s fretboard is made from maple (uncommon on acoustic guitars), it will be sealed and therefore will not be as susceptible to drying, however, it will still benefit from a wipe down, to improve playability.

 - Paper Towel

-- Solvent (Lighter fluid e.g. Naptha or Zippo is best but is also flammable so take care)
+- Solvent (Lighter fluid e.g. Naptha is best but is also flammable so take care)

 - 0000 Steel wool (always use the finest grade available)

-Sweat is essentially water and sodium (along with a bunch of Proteins, Urea, and Ammonia ).
-As the moisture content evaporates the sodium (salt) remains and begins drying out the timber and corroding the metal fret wires.
+Sweat is essentially water and sodium (along with proteins, urea, and ammonia ).
+As the moisture content evaporates the sodium (salt) remains and begins drying out the timber and causing corrosion of the metal fret wires.

-This affects the timber’s ability to expand and contract as it normally would due to limited moisture content.
-This accelerates the deterioration of the timber and is known as dry rot.
+This affects the timber’s ability to expand and contract and accelerates the deterioration of the timber.
+This process is known as dry rot.

-Dry rot, over time, will result in loose frets as the timber near the fret wires deteriorates and in some cases may lead to cracking of the fretboard, resulting in expensive repair work.
+Over time, this can result in loose frets as the timber near the fret wires deteriorates and in some cases leads to cracking of the fretboard.

-To address this issue, the fretboard needs to be kept clean from contaminants such as sweat.
-The fretboard should be conditioned to prevent the timber from drying out.
+To address this issue, the fretboard must be kept clean from contaminants and conditioned to prevent the timber from drying out.

 Step 1) Wash your hands